Florence E. Allen

 Florence Ellinwood Allen (March 23, 1884 – September 12, 1966) was a United States federal judge on the United States Court of Appeals for the Sixth Circuit from 1934-1959.
 Allen served on the Supreme Court of Ohio from 1922 until 1934.
-She was the first woman to serve on a state supreme court, and the second woman to serve as a United States federal judge.
+She was the first woman to serve on a state supreme court, and the first woman to serve as an Article III United States federal judge.
 In 2005, she was inducted into the National Women's Hall of Fame.

 Early life and education

 Florence E. Allen was born on March 23, 1884, in Salt Lake City, Utah, the daughter of Clarence Emir Allen Sr., a mine manager and later a United States Representative from Utah, and his wife Corinne Marie, née Tuckerman.
 She was one of seven children—five girls, one of whom died in infancy, and two boys.
 Her family valued community activism and education.
 Allen's father, a professor and linguist, moved the family from Salt Lake City, Utah to Cleveland, Ohio to teach at Western Reserve University, now known as Case Western Reserve University.

 Florence Allen grew up in Cleveland, Ohio.
 Her father taught her Greek and Latin as a child.
 Allen also studied music and poetry growing up.
 Allen attended the New Lyme Institute in Ashtabula, Ohio.
 Afterwards, Allen attended Western Reserve, now Case Western Reserve University, majoring in music.
 Allen graduated in 1904 with a Bachelor of Arts degree.
 Her father then sent her to Berlin to continue her musical studies.
 While in Berlin, she worked as a correspondent for a New York magazine called the Musical Courier.
 Her original plan was to become a concert pianist, but she sustained an injury that cut her music career short.
 She returned to Ohio in 1906 and took a job in Cleveland, Ohio as the music critic for The Plain Dealer newspaper until 1909.

 By this time, Allen had an increasing interest in politics and law which led her to pursue a Master of Arts degree in political science from Western Reserve, now Case Western Reserve University.
 She completed her Master of Arts degree in 1908.
 She took courses in constitutional law, but at that time, Western Reserve's law school did not admit women so she was unable to pursue a law degree.
 Determined to have a legal career, Allen took special classes and tutorials.
 She attended law school at the University of Chicago for a year and then transferred to New York University School of Law.
 To pay her tuition, she worked as a legal investigator and researcher for the New York League for the Protection of Immigrants.
 In 1913, she received her Bachelor of Laws degree graduating with honors.
 She returned to Cleveland, Ohio, and Allen was admitted to the Ohio bar in 1914.